evabihari/Portfolio_calculation/README.md

 ## Create CSV files from the Mnesia database ##

 `utils:dump_to_csv(FileName)`
-will dump the daily portfolio values to `Filename` but currently it is not ordered by any column.
+will dump the daily portfolio values to `Filename` it is ordered by Currency, Type and Date -> esy to create graphs to see trend for a different paper types
-ToDo - set Order by Date

 `utils:sum_csv(FileName)`
 will write a summary about the portfolio to `Filename`